-Hillary Whines to Mother Jones That 2016 Election Wasn’t Legitimate
+Hillary Whines to Mother Jones That the 2016 Election Wasn't Legitimate - www.independentsentinel.com

 She doesn’t know how she could have contested the election but she obviously wanted to contest it and believes she won.

 This is the same Hillary who insisted Trump was frightening her when he said he might not accept the results of the election.
-The media took a cue from her and drove up some hysteria over that when she said it.
+The media took their cue from her when she expressed her feigned fears and drove up the hysteria.

 When Trump was asked in a 2016 presidential debate if he would accept the results of the election if he were to lose, he responded that he “will look at it at the time.”

-“It was horrifying what he said,” Clinton said about those remarks.
+“It was horrifying, what he said,” Clinton said about those remarks.
 “We are a country based on laws.
 And we’ve had hot, contested elections going back to the very beginning, but one of our hallmarks has always been that we accept the outcomes of our elections.”

 “Somebody wins and somebody loses.
 So what he said tonight is part of his whole effort to blame somebody else for his campaign,” she stated at the time.

-She predicted that Democrats would “continue the momentum”.
+During her interview with Mother Jones, she predicted that Democrats would “continue the momentum”.
 What momentum?
-They won two governships.
+They won two governorships.